Why you can trust Tom's Guide

-The TP-Link Archer C2300 is so ordinary-looking that it can hide in plain sight, but it's one of the most powerful wireless routers you can buy.
+The TP-Link Archer C2300 ($149) is so ordinary-looking that it can hide in plain sight, but it's one of the most powerful wireless routers you can buy.
 It led the field in data delivery, and it comes with anti-malware filtering, easy-to-use quality of service and a two-year warranty.
-As our TP-Link Archer C2300 review makes clear, it's a big bargain in a small package, which makes the C2300 one of the best Wi-Fi routers you can buy.
+As our TP-Link Archer C2300 review makes clear, it's a big bargain in a small package, and one of the best Wi-Fi routers you can buy.

 Don't let the TP-Link Archer C2300's appearance fool you.
 It may look like a mild-mannered, run-of-the-mill home router, but it has the heart of an online tiger.
 Aimed at home networking, the C2300 rivals highfliers like the Linksys WRT 32X and Netgear Nighthawk XR500 in performance.
 The closest thing to a home-networking version of the stealth fighter, it's powerful, yet blends in with the background.